acend/cilium-basics-training/content/en/docs/03/hubbleui.md

 Hubble flows are displayed in real-time at the bottom, with a visualization of the namespace objects in the center.
 Click on any flow, and click on any property from the right-side panel: notice that the filters at the top of the UI have been updated accordingly.

 Let's run a connectivity test again and see what happens in Hubble UI in the `cilium-test` namespace.
-In the Hubble UI dropdown change to `cilium-test` and start the test.
+In the Hubble UI dropdown change to `cilium-test`.
 Since this test runs for a few minutes this could be a good time to grab a :coffee:.

 ```bash
 cilium connectivity test